Weeknight Spaghetti and Clams made with Canned Clams

 - Four 6.5 ounce cans chopped clams in clam juice

 - 1/2 teaspoon kosher salt, plus more to taste

 - Freshly ground black pepper

-- Zest of 1/2 lemon plus 2 teaspoons juice
+- Zest of 1/2 lemon plus 2 tablespoons juice

 Get a big pot of generously salted water going on the stove to cook your pasta.
 When the water boils, cook the spaghetti until al dente.

 While the pasta is cooking, heat the olive oil and butter in a large skillet over medium heat.
 Once the butter melts, drop the heat to medium-low and add the garlic.
 Saute the garlic until it softens and releases its aroma, about 2 minutes.
 Do your best to avoid browning the garlic, since that will make it bitter.